KygekDev/KygekDev/README.md

 ## 👥 Platforms/Accounts

-Please see [this page](https://github.com/KygekDev/KygekDev/blob/master/social-accounts.md) for more information.
+See [this page](https://github.com/KygekDev/KygekDev/blob/master/social-accounts.md) for more information.

 ---